sunjiangming/PRS_MCCP/README.md

     $ofile: output
 ```

-# Using MCCP in the way of cross-validation
+# Using MCCP for comparision

   This is script used in the paper to evaluate peformance of MCCP in group when compared to classical approach (top x% and bottom x% of PRS).